KonH/DotNetCoreBuildServer/README.md

 }
 ```

+Also, your server name is already added to available replacers as "serverName".

 ### Build config

 Build configs are placed to one directory, specified in "builds" in project config.
 One **.json** file per build.